google/deepvariant/docs/deepvariant-tpu-training-case-study.md

 gsutil -m cp -r "${DATA_BUCKET}/ucsc_hg19.fa*" "${DATA_DIR}"
 gsutil -m cp -r "${DATA_BUCKET}/HG001_GRCh37_GIAB_highconf_CG-IllFB-IllGATKHC-Ion-10X-SOLID_CHROM1-X_v.3.3.2_highconf_*" "${DATA_DIR}"

-gunzip "${DATA_BUCKET}/ucsc_hg19.fa.gz"
+gunzip "${DATA_DIR}/ucsc_hg19.fa.gz"
 ```

 Download extra packages

 ```
+sudo apt-get -y update
-sudo apt-get -y install parallel
+sudo apt-get -y install parallel sudo apt-get -y install docker.io
 ```

-## Run make_examples in “training” mode to create training, validation, and test sets.
+## Run make_examples in “training” mode for training and validation sets, and in "calling" model for test set.

 Create examples in "training" mode (which means these `tensorflow.Example`s will
 contain a `label` field).

 In this tutorial, we create examples on one replicate of HG001 sequenced by
-BGISEQ-500 provided on the Genome In a Botton FTP site
+BGISEQ-500 provided on the Genome In a Bottle FTP site
 [[readme](https://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/BGISEQ500/standard_library/readme.txt)].

 We will create examples in 3 different sets: Training set (everything except for
-chr20, 21, and 22), validation set (chr21 and 22), and test sets (chr20).
+chr20, 21, and 22), validation set (chr21 and 22) - These 2 sets will be used in
+`model_train` and `model_eval`, so we'll create them in "training" model so they
+have the real labels.
+We'll create examples in "calling" model for the test set
+(chr20).

 For the definition of these 3 sets in commonly used machine learning
 terminology, please refer to [Machine Learning